 - (f) If the applicant cannot avoid impacts to all wetlands and adjacent areas, an explanation of all efforts the applicant made to minimize the impacts to wetlands and adjacent areas identified during wetland surveys.
-The impact minimization summary shall address the following criteria for each proposed impact area: - (1) Why the facility design and siting cannot avoid NYS wetlands and adjacent areas, as applicable; - (2) How the facility design has minimized proposed impacts to NYS wetlands and adjacent areas, as applicable; - (3) How the facility design and siting minimize impacts to NYS wetlands, or portions of the wetlands, from the greatest level of function and values to the least (e.g., forested wetland areas, perennially inundated/saturated areas, seasonally inundated/saturated areas, previously impacted areas, and currently impacted areas); and - (4) How the facility design and siting will maximize and/or improve the function and values provided by the remaining adjacent areas surrounding the NYS wetlands. - (g) For facilities for which compensatory mitigation is required in Table 1, unless determined otherwise by the Office in consultation with the NYSDEC, the applicant shall submit a Wetland Restoration and Mitigation Plan pursuant to section 900-10.2(f)(2) of this Part, in accordance with the following: - (1) Purchase of existing wetland mitigation bank credits for unavoidable wetland impacts wherever there is an existing wetland mitigation bank with a service area that includes the location of the facility.
+The impact minimization summary shall address the following criteria for each proposed impact area: - (1) Why the facility design and siting cannot avoid NYS wetlands and adjacent areas, as applicable; - (2) How the facility design has minimized proposed impacts to NYS wetlands and adjacent areas, as applicable; - (3) How the facility design and siting minimize impacts to NYS wetlands, or portions of the wetlands, and the function and values currently provided by these wetlands; and - (4) How the facility design and siting will maximize and/or improve the function and values provided by the remaining adjacent areas surrounding the NYS wetlands. - (g) For facilities for which compensatory mitigation is required in Table 1, unless determined otherwise by the Office in consultation with the NYSDEC, the applicant shall submit a Wetland Restoration and Mitigation Plan pursuant to section 900-10.2(f)(2) of this Part, in accordance with the following: - (1) Purchase of existing wetland mitigation bank credits for unavoidable wetland impacts wherever there is an existing wetland mitigation bank with a service area that includes the location of the facility.
 The purchase of mitigation banking credits shall occur within the same HUC 8 Watershed within which the facility is located; or - (2) Implement applicant-responsible wetland and/or adjacent area mitigation at the ratios as set forth in Table 1 below as follows, unless determined otherwise by the Office in consultation with the NYSDEC: - (i) Category: Prescribed mitigation ratio & type - (a) X: Not an allowable feature or activity. - (b) A: Allowed; no mitigation or enhancement required. - (c) A(M1): Allowed, mitigation required (3:1 mitigation ratio by area of impact creation only, broken down by cover type) - (d) A(M2): Allowed, mitigation required (2:1 mitigation ratio by area of impact creation, restoration, and enhancement) - (e) A(M3): Allowed, mitigation required (1:1 mitigation ratio by area of impact creation, restoration and enhancement) - (f) A(E): Allowed, enhancements and/or mitigation required (e.g., planting of adjacent area, mitigating hydrological changes)

-- (ii) Within the same HUC 8 sub-basin; and - (iii) Within a location that is subject to NYSDEC jurisdiction under ECL article 24, which includes the following: - (a) Contiguous with an existing NYS-regulated wetland; or - (b) Within fifty (50) meters (one hundred sixty-four (164) feet) of an existing NYS-regulated wetland; - (iv) Where creation, enhancement, and restoration mean the following: - (a) Creation, in cases of activities requiring fill, means making a new wetland or expanding an existing wetland, usually by flooding or excavating lands that were not previously occupied by a wetland.
-Creation, in cases of activities not requiring fill, includes planting trees and/or shrubs in an existing wetland currently devoid of trees and shrubs. - (b) Restoration means reclaiming a degraded adjacent area to bring back one or more functions that have been partially or completely lost. - (c) Enhancement means altering an existing functional adjacent area to increase selected functions and benefits that offsets losses of these functions or benefits in another adjacent area or parts of the same wetland adjacent area. - (3) Implement a combination of the mitigation required pursuant to paragraphs (1) and (2) of this subdivision to meet the mitigation requirement.
+- (ii) Within the same HUC 8 sub-basin; and - (iii) Within a location that is subject to NYSDEC jurisdiction under ECL article 24, which includes the following: - (a) Contiguous with an existing NYS-regulated wetland; or - (b) Within fifty (50) meters (one hundred sixty-four (164) feet) of an existing NYS-regulated wetland; - (iv) Where creation, enhancement, and restoration mean the following: - (a) Creation, in cases of activities requiring fill, means making a new wetland or expanding an existing wetland in lands that were not previously occupied by a wetland.
+Creation, in cases of activities not requiring fill, can include planting trees and/or shrubs in an existing wetland currently devoid of trees and shrubs. - (b) Restoration means reclaiming a degraded wetland or adjacent area to bring back one or more functions that have been partially or completely lost. - (c) Enhancement means altering an existing functional wetland or adjacent area to increase selected functions and benefits that offsets losses of these functions or benefits in another wetland or adjacent area or parts of the same wetland or adjacent area. - (3) Implement a combination of the mitigation required pursuant to paragraphs (1) and (2) of this subdivision to meet the mitigation requirement.

-Table 1 Wetland Mitigation Requirements
+Table 1: Wetland Mitigation Requirements